FloRichard/MancalaServer/README.md

 ## How to play Mancala

-You can play games of Mancala with this client : https://github.com/FloRichard/MancalaClient Note that only two client can play at the same time.
+You can play games of Mancala with this client : https://github.com/FloRichard/MancalaClient.
+Please refer to the README.md of the client in order to know how to run it.

-Please refer to this document in order to know how to run clients.
+Note that only two client can play at the same time.